Fabry Disease : General Disease Information

-Gaucher disease is an inherited lysosomal storage disorder caused by deficiency of an enzyme called β-glucocerebrosidase (GCase).
-The role of GCase within the body is to break down a complex fatty substance called glucocerebroside.
-Reduced or absent levels of GCase activity leads to the accumulation of glucocerebroside in the affected tissues, including the spleen, liver, lungs, bone marrow, and sometimes in the brain.
-This accumulation of GCase is believed to cause the various symptoms of Gaucher disease, including an enlarged liver and spleen, skeletal disorders, and, in some instances, lung, kidney, and central nervous system impairment.
-Individuals with Gaucher disease may also bruise easily and experience pain and fatigue due to anemia and low blood platelets.
+Fabry disease is an inherited lysosomal storage disorder caused by deficiency of an enzyme called α-galactosidase A (α-GAL).
+The role of α-GAL within the body is to break down a complex lipid called globotriaosylceramide (GL-3).
+Reduced or absent levels of α-GAL activity leads to the accumulation of GL-3 in the affected tissues, including the central nervous system, heart, kidneys, and skin.
+This accumulation of GL-3 is believed to cause the various symptoms of Fabry disease, including pain, kidney failure, and increased risk of heart attack and stroke.

-It is estimated that Gaucher disease affects approximately 8,000 to 10,000 people worldwide.
-Gaucher disease is an autosomal recessive genetic disorder that affects both men and women.
-Most individuals with Gaucher disease have missense mutations in the GBA gene.
-Missense mutations can alter the structure of GCase, which results in the accumulation of the enzyme in a part of the cell called the endoplasmic reticulum (ER).
-As a result of the accumulation of GCase in the ER, the enzyme is unable to reach the lysosome, the part of the cell where GCase does its work.
+Fabry disease is an X-linked recessive genetic disorder that affects both men and women.
+Most individuals with Fabry disease have missense mutations in the GLA gene.
+Missense mutations can alter the structure of α-GAL, which results in the accumulation of the enzyme in a part of the cell called the endoplasmic reticulum (ER).
+As a result of the accumulation of α-GAL in the ER, the enzyme is unable to reach the lysosome, the part of the cell where α-GAL does its work of breaking down substrate.